Azure-Samples/azure-sql-db-vector-search/Embeddings/T-SQL/README.md

 ## Use triggers to automatically update embeddings

 Use the `04-update-embeddings-with-trigger.sql` to create a trigger that will automatically update the embeddings when a new row is inserted into the table or when the content is updated.

+To learn about other ways to keep embeddings updated, read the post here: [Storing, querying and keeping embeddings updated: options and best practices](https://devblogs.microsoft.com/azure-sql/storing-querying-and-keeping-embeddings-updated-options-and-best-practices/)